 With the push for digital transformation, we explore the availability of a Singapore digital marketing grant for SME businesses.
-There is some misinformation online on what grants cover digital marketing costs, so this article is to clarify what financial support is available to local businesses (accurate of this writing).
+There is some misinformation online on what business grants in Singapore cover digital marketing costs, so this article is to clarify what financial support is available to local businesses (accurate of this writing) and provide a useful list of applicable digital marketing grants.

 COVID-19 has forced businesses all around the world, including Singapore, to evolve and adapt faster than they had anticipated or expected.
 The Straits Times reported that the pandemic had spurred a 20 per cent year-on-year increase in firms starting digital transformation.